Identifying Preferences in the Clientele of a Coffeehouse

 The Approach & Solution

-The Market Basket Analysis was done with the MLxtend library3, utilizing the apriori algorithm4 in combination with Python.
-This analyzes all receipts and returns association rules.
-These indicate which items are frequently bought together.
-It's also possible to deduce a likelihood of these products being bought in the same transaction.
-Observations like these can help with identifying keystone products or with product placement for example.
+The Market Basket Analysis was carried out with the MLxtend3 library, using the apriori algorithm4.
+This method identifies association rules that reveal which items are frequently purchased together, along with the likelihood of co-purchases.
+Insights like these can help identify keystone products or guide product placement.
 The most prominent association rules are as follows.

 The Results